-Mexi & Co was one of my first favorite restaurants in Paris.
-After many discoveries elsewhere, I returned here last weekend and decided it needed to be reincluded on this website!
+Mexi & Co was one of my first favorite restaurants in Paris, a tip given by a friend that knew the city better than me.
+After many discoveries elsewhere, I returned here recently and decided it needed to be reincluded on this website!
 The menu hasn’t changed, but then how many restaurants rely on the same three simple main courses throughout this many years?

 Located just off the touristy Saint Michel area, it’s easy to miss this place by its size but not by its colours.
 It has a very authentic feel because of its wild decoration, especially the hanging objects from the ceiling are worth a study.
 The overly happy music also belongs to the setup.